 So how do we keep on going forward in life, how do we deal with all these things, how do we face the feelings and emotions that arise within as a result of all the activities?
 Even if we are not directly affected by a certain event it still has a lasting effect on our mental well-being.
 So how do we continue to find grounding and a sense of calm, stability and peace while living among this whirlwind of problems.
 Whatever you are struggling with, if you feel like you need a friend, some support, something to hold on to, gratitude is the answer.

 What is gratitude?

-Gratitude is a deep feeling that we are and have always been dependent on this universe, our family and friends, our society for our survival and welfare.
+Gratitude is a deep feeling that we are and have always been dependent on this universe, our family and friends, and our society for our survival and welfare.
 It is a reverence that we are never really independent but in coexistence with the universe.
-The fact that we are breathing is a culmination of various things in the universe coming together, supporting us, helping us to be exactly where we are and who we are.
-It is very easy, with a lot of things playing on our mind, to get lost in this world.
-It is quite easy to forget about the blessings that we have, to neglect what we have and only focus on what we don’t have.
+The fact that we are breathing is a culmination of various things in the universe coming together, supporting us, and helping us to be exactly where we are and who we are.
+It is very easy, with a lot of things playing on our minds, to get lost in this world.
+It is quite easy to forget about the blessings that we have, to neglect what we have, and only focus on what we don’t have.
 This is where gratitude enters.
 Gratitude is the feeling that reminds us that we are blessed and supported.

 Gratitude as a practice